ADVERTISING

 Painting, poetry and new music from March 30 to June 29, 2025

-Three arts - an experience
+Three arts – one experience

-The painting of the GDR - from avant -garde to protest
+The painting of the GDR – from avant-garde to protest

 Poetry beyond censorship

-New music as a sly experiment
+New music as a sound experiment

-Framework program with lectures, tours and music
+Supporting program with lectures, guided tours and music